xataio/client-ts/cli/README.md

 ### `.env`

 This file contains sensitive information and secrets that ought not be committed to version control.
 It is recommended that you add this file to `.gitignore`, so that it is not accidentally committed to version control.
 The Xata CLI appends secrets to this file, namely your API key and fallback branch.
 More on branches in the [git](#git-integration) section.

-### Global Mode

-In case you use the Xata CLI _outside_ of a project, where no `.xatarc` is present, you'll be using it in _global mode_.

-When using the CLI for database operations in global mode, you'll have to manually tell it which database you'd like it to work with.
-You can do this using the `--db [url]` flag.
-If you omit this flag, you will be interactively prompted to choose a database.

-Working with workspaces in global mode does not require any further flags.

 ## Code Generation